© Copyright by Neurobit Systems 2010-2021

 For example, most European countries uses 50 Hz mains, while 60 Hz is used in North America.
 In most cases you can leave the default setting.

-NOTES: The power frequency is set automatically, based on user's geographic location (country) set in the system ("Control Panel"/"Regional and Language Options"/Location), when the Neurobit Driver starts the first time, or when a user has changed geographic location in the system since previous start of the driver.
+NOTES: The power frequency is set automatically, based on the user's geographic location (country) set in the system ("Control Panel"/"Regional and Language Options"/Location), when the Neurobit Driver starts for the first time, or when a user has changed the geographic location in the system since the previous start of the driver.
 The setting is then stored in the system registry.
 It is common for all applications using Neurobit Driver.
 Unlike other device settings, the power frequency is not read from design or configuration files.

-Nevertheless, manual frequency selection may be sometimes necessary, for example:
+Nevertheless, manual frequency selection may sometimes be necessary, for example:

 device during measurements.

 Neurobit Optima devices have versatile measurement channels, which functions can be defined by a user.
-It should be taken into consideration, that appearance and available settings of some parameters (e.g. "Measurement range") may depend on other parameters (e.g. "Channel function").
-When you change such superior parameter, all dependent parameters are set to defaults.
+It should be taken into consideration, that the appearance and available settings of some parameters (e.g. Measurement range) may depend on other parameters (e.g. Channel function).
+When you change superior parameter, its dependent parameters are set to defaults.

-can by measured.
+can be measured.

-(Note for "Channel function" set to conductance measurement: the unit 1uS (micro Siemens) equals 1micromhO used in electrophysiology.)
+(Note when the Channel function is set to measure conductance: the unit 1uS (micro Siemens) equals 1micromhO used in electrophysiology.)

-Range minimum - lower limit of measured signals (read only value depending on "Measurement range" setting).
+Range minimum - the lower limit of measured signals (a read-only value which depends on the Measurement range setting).